hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 **Excercise: Creating Tumor `sbatch` script**

+Because our files will stay mostly the same and we are just swapping the word "normal" for "tumor", this is an excellent place where we can implement the `sed` command.
+The `sed` command can be used to carry out a variety of tasks, but one of the more popular uses is to use it as a "search-and-replace" tool.
+A more thorough discussion of `sed` can be found [here](https://hbctraining.github.io/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.html).
 We are going to **replace all of the instances of "normal" with "tumor" using a `sed` command**, and redirect the output to a file called `bwa_alignment_tumor.sbatch`:

 ```bash
 $ sed 's/normal/tumor/g' bwa_alignment_normal.sbatch >  bwa_alignment_tumor.sbatch